-- 1. Comply with all procedures and requirements of the Occupational Health and Safety Act, Highway Traffic Acts and other applicable safety legislation. - 2.
+- 1. Comply with all procedures and requirements of the Occupational Health and Safety Act, Highway Traffic Acts and all other applicable safety legislation. - 2.
 Report any hazardous conditions which you cannot immediately correct to your supervisor, and failing a satisfactory resolve in your opinion, to your Health and Safety Representative. - 3.
 Report all accidents or injuries to your immediate supervisor no matter how minor they may first appear, as they occur. - 4.
 Do not work or operate any equipment that may endanger the safety of yourself or others. - 5.
-Do not engage in pranks that may endanger yourself or others. - 6.
-Wear appropriate protective clothing to perform your work as stipulated by your supervisor. - 7.
-Motor vehicles belonging to the Society shall be operated only by employees holding a valid drivers license, who have submitted a drivers abstract and who have been duly authorized to operate a vehicle for the purposes of the Society. - 8.
-Material Handling equipment including tow motors, hand trucks and baling machines shall only be used by authorized personnel.
+Ensure appropriate safety equipment is used during the operation of equipment, training is secured and managers authorize the use of the equipment. - 6.
+Do not engage in pranks that may endanger yourself or others. - 7.
+Wear appropriate protective clothing to perform your work as stipulated by your supervisor. - 8.
+Motor vehicles belonging to the Society shall be operated only by employees holding a valid drivers license, who have submitted a drivers abstract and who have been duly authorized to operate a vehicle on behalf of the Society. - 9.
+Material Handling equipment including; but not limited to, tow motors, hand trucks and baling machines shall only be used by authorized personnel.

-Level 2 - The Health and Safety Representative
+Level 2: Health and Safety Representative